NateEag/useful-programs/readme.md

 In here I list software I like to use, mostly for my own benefit.

+TODO Move items from here into my Nix config.
+If I know I use it, I should just keep it as part of my baseline environment, and a comment on the package requirement is the place to explain *why* I use it.
+I suppose Android apps won't wind up in the Nix config, at any rate.

 I am an Emacser.
 It allows me an extremely-customizable, portable environment, with quite a lot of power.
 Also, it's what Dr. Bui told us to use at Penn